smford/eeh-esp32-rfid/README.md

 - Enable active checking of access, regularly poll and check whether card still has access
 - Enforce windows of operation
 - Figure out sizing for JSON doc
-- Upon boot, pull time from server, then start using utp
-- If ntp sync fails 10 times, force a reboot
 - Figure out sizing of variable for url
 - Log off a user via the web admin
 - Ban a user via the web admin